About

 - Aronson Fellowship (AF): Records related to the Aronson Fellowship, which supports the mission of the Tishman Center by encouraging students to explore design, policy, and environmental justice through financial support and mentorship.
 These records may include student work, project documentation, multimedia and text-based theses, and communication materials such as interviews.
 In accordance with The New School’s Intellectual Property Rights Policy, creators, including students, retain intellectual control, including copyright and intellectual property rights, over their work.

-- Campus Engagement: Records documenting the Tishman Center’s collaborations with academic and administrative departments to implement, measure, and promote sustainable practices at The New School.
+- Campus Engagement (CE): Records documenting the Tishman Center’s collaborations with academic and administrative departments to implement, measure, and promote sustainable practices at The New School.
 This category also includes collaborations with activists, partner organizations, and coalitions that demonstrate the broad impact of the work being done by the Tishman Environment and Design Center.
 Examples of materials the Archive may collect include both formal and informal records documenting campus activities.
 These may encompass Faculty and Student Research Support Grants, promotional materials, social engagement initiatives, and event documentation involving Tishman Center, affiliated faculty, staff, students, and partners.
 In accordance with The New School’s Intellectual Property Rights Policy, creators retain intellectual control over their work, including copyright and other intellectual property rights.

 - Events (Events): Records about the Tishman Center’s annual and flagship events, such as Climate Week and Earth Week, and other events outside of those themed periods.
 These records may include administrative work, promotional materials, event recordings, and documentation.